juzraai/cli-ask/README.md

 ## Simple input

-You can ask for a `String` using `AskFor.string(String name, String defaultValue)` method.
+You can ask for a `String` using `AskFor.string(String label, String defaultValue)` method.

-* `name` will be printed out as a prompt, aligned to the center of the terminal (assuming width is 80 chars)
+* `label` will be printed out as a prompt, aligned to the center of the terminal (assuming width is 80 chars)
 * `defaultValue`, if specified, will be printed under the prompt and it will be returned if user provides empty input
 * if `defaultValue` is `null`, `AskFor.string` will keep reasking till user provides non-empty input